 Cherry, apple, peach and plum trees are all susceptible to a fungal disease called Cytospora canker.

 Cytospora canker is a collection of symptoms caused by several species of Cytospora fungi.
-This disease is also seen in ash, birch, cottonwood, elm, maple, willow, spruce and other conifers.
-Some Cytospora fungi are host-specific, while others can infect several different tree species.
+This disease also occurs on ash, birch, cottonwood, elm, maple, willow, spruce, and other conifers.
+Some Cytospora fungi are host-specific, while others can infect multiple tree species.
 Sadly, Cytospora canker can be fatal.

 Cytospora canker lifecycle

 Cytospora canker fungi infect trees and shrubs that are stressed or weakened by injury, frost damage, drought, or pests.
-Spores are carried by wind and rain.
-Infection can occur at any time of year, but is more likely during dormant periods, when trees are less able to defend themselves.
+Spores enter your garden on wind and rain.
+Infection can occur at any time of year, but trees are most vulnerable during dormancy.
 Fungal spores enter through tiny wounds in the roots or bark and begin growing in the xylem and phloem.
-Eventually, the branch is girdled, blocking the flow of water and nutrients, and the branch dies.
-If infection occurs in the trunk of the tree, the tree will die.
+This fungal growth blocks the flow of water and nutrients.
+If infection occurs in the trunk, the tree will die.

 Cytospora canker symptoms

-The first sign of Cytospora canker is often the random die off or flagging of tree or shrub branches.
-Closer inspection reveals cankers on stems and branches.
-These cankers tend to be long and narrow and may or may not be sunken or discolored.
-These fungi grow so rapidly that discoloration and sunken areas do not always have time to form, but the bark may split along the edge of the cankers as the tree tries to defend itself.
-These cracks allow for the formation of a callus that blocks the fungi from entering.
+The first sign of Cytospora canker is often the random dieback or flagging of tree or shrub branches.
+You can see long, narrow cankers on infected stems and branches.
+These fungi grow so rapidly that cankers may or may not be sunken or discolored.
+You might observe the bark split along the edge of these cankers as the tree tries to defend itself.
+These cracks allow for the formation of a callus that blocks the fungi from entering the rest of the plant.
 Sometimes this works, and sometimes it doesn’t.
-In some cases, girdling occurs without any visible cankers.
-Gumming may also occur.
+Sometimes, this girdling occurs without any visible cankers.
+Gumming is another defense trees use.
 Gumming is when stems and fruit ooze out a sticky sap.
-This is another form of tree defense.

 Cytospora canker prevention and control